Lyncs-API/lyncs.cppyy/README.md

-# lyncs.cppyy
+# Cppyy interface for Lyncs

-Wrapper to cppyy used by the Lyncs API
+In this package we provide some tools for interfacing to cppyy used by Lyncs.